krobbi/coldest-night/README.md

 | `0.5.0`           | `3.4.2`                     |
 | `0.5.1-dev`       | `3.4.4`                     |

-# Exporting
+# Building
-The following requirements should be fulfilled to export the game successfully:
+The following requirements should be fulfilled to successfully build the game in release mode:

-* The game should be exported from the Godot Engine editor in the target version.
+* The game should be exported from the Godot Engine editor in the target version after the game's assets have been reimported.
+* The `editor/convert_text_resources_to_binary_on_export` project setting must
+be disabled.
 * The `Coldest Night Development Toolkit` plugin must be enabled.
-* The export mode must be `Export all resources in the project`.
+* The resource export mode must be `Export all resources in the project`.
-* The include filter must include `*.ns` and `*.txt`.
+* The resource include filter must include `*.ns` and `*.txt`.
+* The GDScript export mode must be `Text`.

+Building the game in release mode will write to the `tmp.res` and `tmp.scn` files in the `user://` directory many times.
+There does not appear to be a documented method of converting text resources to binary without disk usage by using GDScript.

+## Build Pipeline
+The `Coldest Night Development Toolkit` plugin includes a 'build pipeline' that performs the following actions on release builds of the game:

+* Excludes unnecessary files from the game.
+* Compiles NightScript source files to compiled NightScript files.
+* Excludes GDScript source code between `# DEBUG:BEGIN` and `# DEBUG:END`
+comment lines.
+* Minifies GDScript source code and parses it to GDScript bytecode.
+* Converts text resources to binary.
+* Bypasses the default file remapping to reduce the size of remap files and store remapped files at short, obfuscated paths.

 # Known Issues
 You may encounter the following issues when running the game: